the-economist-editorial/revamp-design/README.md

 ## Creating a pull request ##

-You have now published your branch to the remote repository on github in other words you have uploaded you proposed changes to be added to the master branch or master sketch file.
+You have now published your branch to the remote repository on github, in other words you have uploaded your proposed changes to be added to the master branch or master sketch file.

 Now we need to create a 'pull request' this basically sets up a staging point where the changes can be checked.